hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

   - Unsupervised Learning Techniques of [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow ](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)
    - Machine Learning with Scikit-Learn Part 11
    - Notebook: Will be posted here!

+* **Session Fourteen** by [Yavar Taheri Yeganeh](https://github.com/YavarYeganeh) was on Tuesday, Khordad 13

+   - Intro. to Artificial Neural Networks with Keras of [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow ](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)
+   - Machine Learning with TensorFlow and Keras Part 1
+   - Notebook: Will be posted here!

 # Assignments